VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/InputResetPasswordByTokenType.md

 # InputResetPasswordByTokenType ==~object~==

-The `InputResetPasswordByTokenType` represents the input for resetting a user's password.
+This type represents the input for resetting a user's password.

 ## Fields